Zheludevaat/FFK-Book/README.md

 ## Introduction

 FFK-Book demonstrates a cloud-centric workflow for writing a long-form book using cooperating OpenAI agents.
 Research, drafting, reviewing, and updates are handled through a scripted pipeline so that every section remains stylistically consistent while facts stay current.

+This repository shows how a minimal set of Python scripts can coordinate multiple GPT‑4.1 agents to produce a complete manuscript.
+After filling out the chapter outline and voice rules, you simply run `python run_pipeline.py` to start generating drafts.
+Each run stores research notes, prompts, and Markdown output under version control, making it easy to review changes and iterate.
 The repository's main purpose is to show how a small set of agent scripts can build a manuscript end to end.
 Edit the outline and style files, provide an API key, and run one command to start generating chapters automatically.
 Every generated draft appears under `drafts/` for you to inspect and refine.
 Supporting documents in `docs/` describe the style guide, QA checklist, and the detailed chapter plan used by the automation.
 This repository offers a repeatable process: fill in `config/outline.yaml`, tweak the style guide, provide your API key, and run the pipeline to generate drafts automatically.